15. Women and World War I

 At the start of the war in Europe, America declared its neutrality, intending to stay safe on its side of the Atlantic.
 As media outlets reported the high casualties, many Americans supported this decision; some aggressively so, like the Woman’s Peace Party.

 Earlier peace efforts and organizations had often underrepresented women or kept them from leadership roles.
-Yet, within a month of the start of WWI in 1914, the Woman’s Peace Parade featured 1,500 women marching down NYC’s 5th Avenue.
+Yet, within a month of the start of WWI in 1914, the Women's Peace Parade featured 1,500 women marching down NYC’s 5th Avenue.
 They marched silently, wearing all black, as a reminder of the mourning women nationwide would face if their country involved their sons, husbands, or fathers in this war.

 After the march, seventy-year-old veteran of the Women’s Suffrage Movement, Fanny Garrison Villard, organized the group into a permanent organization.
 She also linked the group with key figures of women’s organizations like Carrie Chapman Catt, president of NAWSA, to prove to American women across the board that war should be avoided.
 They would also send delegates to the 1915 Congress of Women in Europe who sought their own resolution to the war.